RachitGupta23/FANS/SETUP.md

 ```

 ### 4) Download the PX4 Firmware package and build it
+* Before make, checkout to a branch of the px4 package that has been tested to work with the simulaton without any errors.
+Checkout using ID: `00f86e`.
 ```
 cd ~/fans_ws/src
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive cd PX4-Autopilot
+git checkout 00f86e
 make px4_sitl_default gazebo
 ```